In this article

 EtOH is also used as:

-Beyond these uses, though, EtOH can also refer to alcoholic beverages, especially those distilled from grain substances.
-Grain alcohol does not need to mean only ethanol produced from grain.
-Individuals may interchange the name with moonshine to describe alcohol that is no less than 90% pure.
+EtOH can refer to alcoholic beverages, especially those distilled from grain substances.
+Grain alcohol does not only mean ethanol produced from grain.
+People may interchange the name with moonshine to describe alcohol that is 90% (or more) pure.

-However, drinking pure ethanol, especially from fuel, may pose dangerous health risks.
-The alcohol content can be twice the amount in typical liquors like rum.
-Individuals drinking pure EtOH will not need to consume much alcohol before blood alcohol concentration levels rise, and alcohol effects occur.
-If not careful, individuals can experience alcohol poisoning and suffer other serious side effects.
+People drinking pure EtOH won't need to consume much before blood alcohol concentration (BAC) levels rise and alcohol effects occur.
+They can experience alcohol poisoning and other serious side effects if not careful.

-Also, pure ethanol fuel and/or other liquid substances may contain other harmful chemicals.
-Some personal care or cleaning products tend to add a denaturant, like a bitter flavoring, to make the alcohol unsuitable for drinking.
+Pure ethanol fuel may also contain other harmful chemicals.
+Ethanol-based cleaning products may have denaturants (ex: bitter flavoring) to make the alcohol unsuitable for drinking.

-Ethanol can have multiple harmful effects on the body, including the central nervous system (CNS), liver, and pancreas.
-Those effects can become even more dangerous to health when individuals consume too much ethanol over an extended period.
+The effects of alcohol can become even more dangerous when people consume too much ethanol over an extended period.